OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 ### Temporary results

-The election is considered not yet completely counted, if `election_counted_entities` and `election_total_entities` are not a match.
-If  `election_total_entities = 0`, then no clear information is possible about the status of the election (because the election was imported by Wabsti).

 Not yet completely counted municipalities are not included in the files.

+If the status is
+- `interim`, the whole election is considered not yet completed
+- `final`, the whole election is considered completed
+- `unknown`, the whole vote is considered completed, if `election_counted_entities` and `election_total_entities` match

 ### Template